SgtCoDFish/AshleyCPP/README.md

 ### Building

-AshleyCPP uses the CMake build system and comes with three build targets; debug, release and test.
+AshleyCPP uses the CMake build system and comes with three build targets; the debug library, "AshleyCPP-d", the release library "AshleyCPP" and the imaginatively named executable "AshleyCPPTest".
+The test program has a hard dependency on Google Test.

 To build the library from source, install a relatively recent version of CMake, navigate to a copy of the source and do the following: